chasem91/Fbclone/README.md

 ![](docs/gifs/7.gif)

 ### Image Uploading
-Drag and drop an image file on your own profile picture or background to set a new profile picture or background using ImageMagick for auto-formatting and the Paperclip ruby gem to upload to and store in AWS's S3.
+Drag and drop an image file on your own profile picture or background to set a new profile picture or background using ImageMagick for auto-formatting and the Paperclip ruby gem to upload to and store in AWS's S3 service.

 ```ruby
 class Photo < ActiveRecord::Base